lewis-wow/treasure/README.md

 ## Simple manipulation with localStorage and sessionStorage

-Manipulate as with native object
+Manipulate as with native Javascript object (leave the hard manipulation on us)

 ```js
     import Tresr from 'tresr';